sckott/scott/_posts/2012-09-20-network-roles.markdown

 + Problems, in bipartite networks:
 	+ there is no directionality to links, so that decreases the unique graphlets/motifs
 + Possible solutions:
 	+ Use modules?
 (Olesen _et. al._ 2007) talk about modules as roles in bipartite networks, however this isn't the same as motifs.
-Motifs/graphlets are asking what roles do species play in sub-structures of the network, whereas with modules we can say whether a species plays the role of a module hub, network hub, connector, or peripheral (according to Olesen terminology).
+Motifs/graphlets are asking what roles do species play in substructures of the network, whereas with modules we can say whether a species plays the role of a module hub, network hub, connector, or peripheral (according to Olesen terminology).
 But this isn't the same as motif/graphlets.